 The extreme range of characteristics of coal seam reservoirs prevents the use of an identical test for each seam.
 It is essential to be able to monitor at surface the formation response to the test process and to adapt testing to meet in-hole behaviour.
 Sigra surface readouts permit viewing of the well test progress in numerical or graphical form.
 Typically the plots produced are of the total test, the derivative plot with respect to Agarwal time, and the Horner build up plot.

-Having the ability to view these plots in real time ensures that all tests that Sigra controls and undertakes with its own equipment produce a valid result, provided that the packers can be seated on a sealing formation.
+Having the ability to view these plots in real time ensures that all tests that Sigra controls and undertakes with its own drill stem testing equipment produces a valid result, provided that the packers can be seated on a sealing formation.
 The DST system developed by Sigra comprises a trailer containing data logging equipment, control equipment, and down hole tools.
 The down hole tools are in two forms.

 The first tool is designed to be run through the HQ or HRQ drill string on the drill rig’s wire line.
 It may be run as a straddle or bottom test tool, depending on whether a bottom packer and extension rods are used.
 Therefore it can be run to depth and be used without pulling the drill string.
 It may be used in holes up to 105 mm diameter.